NFDI4ING-TA-GOLO/GOLO_Data_Quality_Metrics/docs/source/FAIR/FAIR_metrics/03_FAIRsFAIRs.rst

 The metrics adhere to the format outlined in the template (Table 2), which has been adjusted from Wilkinson et al. [1].
 In each metric table, we furnish descriptions and assessment particulars, along with the metric's correlation to the pertinent FAIR principle(s) and CoreTrustSeal requirement(s).
+Currently there are 17 items.

 .. list-table:: Modified Metric Template [4]
    :widths:  10 20